-Here’s your short answer - Yes, cats can eat oatmeal.
-But before admitting your cat into the oatmeal breakfast club, it is important to know how, when and how much oatmeal to feed your cat.
-And more importantly -
+So, can cats eat oatmeal?
+Yes, cats can eat oatmeal - but before officially inviting your cat to join the oatmeal breakfast club, it’s important to understand how, when and how much oatmeal is safe to feed your cat.

 Is Oatmeal Good for Cats?

-Here are all the great benefits of oats and oatmeal – (2)
+Here are all the great benefits of oats and oatmeal for us humans1 –

 In all, oatmeal is a nutrition-rich dish.
-The question now is, can cats benefit from all these nutrients?
+The question now is, can cats benefit from all these nutrients too?

 The answer here is ‘not so much’.
 Cats are carnivorous creatures.
 Their stomachs are made for extracting nutrients majorly out of meat.
-So, oatmeal should not every become a diet replacement for your cat.
-Having said that, it will not harm your cat.
-You can feed oatmeal to your cat occasionally as a treat.
-(1)
+So, oatmeal should not ever become a diet replacement for your cat.
+Having said that, it will not harm your cat in moderation.
+You can feed oatmeal to your cat occasionally as a treat.2

 How Much Oatmeal Can a Cat Eat?

 Oatmeal is only to be given occasionally to your cat as a treat.
 A tablespoon is a reasonable quantity for that purpose.
-It is important to note that while occasionally feeding oatmeal may not harm your cat, excessive eating of it will.
-(3)
+It is important to note that while occasionally feeding oatmeal may not harm your cat, excessive eating of it could.

 Do Cats Like the Taste of Oatmeal?